IanGaming101HD/Chess/README.md

    ```bash
    node .
    ```
-After starting the server, open your web browser and visit `http://localhost:80` (or the respective port configured in your application) to start playing.
+After starting the server, open your web browser and visit `**http://localhost:80**` (or the respective port configured in your application) to start playing.

 ## Contributing

-We welcome contributions to the Chess Game project.
+We welcome contributions to the Chess project.
 Please feel free to fork the repository, make improvements, and submit pull requests.

 ## License